-When my son turned 16 earlier this year, I found myself becoming very nostalgic for those three little toddlers that used to exhaust me.
+I’m such a cliché: it felt like the minute my son turned 16, I found myself becoming very nostalgic for those three little toddlers that used to exhaust me.
 Parenting the teen years is a different kind of exhaustion.
 It’s a mental and emotional marathon, rather than the physical slog that parenting the younger years used to be.

 Are you a bit like that lately, too?
 Looking back through rose-coloured glasses and wondering what all of the fuss was about?

 The thing is, I will always remember how hard those early years were.
 Even now, when I’m in the thick of parenting teenagers, I haven’t forgotten how overwhelmed and tired I was back then.
 Whether parenting older kids is ‘harder’ or not (and the jury is out on that), it’s definitely different.
 And at least you get to meet the challenges on a full night’s sleep.
 There’s a lot to be said for that.

 At least you get to meet the challenges on a full night’s sleep.
 There’s a lot to be said for that.

 Regardless, I’ve definitely changed the way I parent my kids over the years.
 It’s a subtle thing, one we barely notice unless we’re deliberately looking.
 I’ve noticed, though, that some parents don’t change the way they go about parenting the teen years.
 I think that might be why they are getting stuck.
 Here are a few things to consider.